Julian/lean.nvim/README.rst

       progress_bars = {
         -- Enable the progress bars?
         enable = true,
+        -- What character should be used for the bars? character = '│',
         -- Use a different priority for the signs priority = 10,
       },